Mickelson plays on amid news of U.S. probe into possible insider trading

 Walters and Mickelson play golf together, the source familiar with the investigation told Reuters.

 Walters did not respond to requests for comment.
-Spokespeople for the FBI and the SEC declined to comment.
+Officials with the FBI and the SEC declined to comment.

 WEALTHY GOLFER